-Learn of the different types of marketing channels including retail and more and how they are used in selling goods and services.
+Learn about different types of marketing channels, including the retail sector, etc., and how these are used to sell goods and services.

 The Different Types of Marketing Channels